1972 Jensen Interceptor review: Retro Road Test

 Launched in 1966, the Interceptor was designed by Touring of Milan.
 Early cars were assembled by Vignale – an Italian coachbuilder that, like Ghia, was later demoted to a Ford trim level – before production moved to West Bromwich, where it remained until 1976.
 Chrysler supplied the V8 engines, the vast majority with a three-speed automatic gearbox.

 A convertible was sold in limited numbers, but the jackpot for collectors is the pioneering FF: the first road car with four-wheel drive and anti-lock brakes.
-Just 320 were made, out of around 6,000 Interceptor variants in total.
+Just 320 were made, out of around 6,500 examples of the Interceptor in total.

 “Each car is different as they were hand-made,” explains technical manager Mark Walbyoff.
 “We take on anything from an oil-change to a full 3,000-hour restoration.
-If parts aren’t available, we make them.”
+If the parts aren’t available, we can make them.”

-For the narrow lanes that border the Cotwolds, I’m quietly thankful for ‘just’ the 335hp of the Mk3.
-This 1974 car has been restored to original spec, giving me a taste of the authentic Interceptor experience.
+For the narrow lanes that border the Cotswolds, I’m quietly thankful for ‘just’ the 335hp of the Mk3.
+This 1974 car has been restored to original specification, giving me a taste of the authentic Interceptor experience.

 Cocooned by a high transmission tunnel, its soft seats feel like La-Z-Boy recliners, while tiny dials and unlabelled switches are blunderbussed across the dashboard.
 The headlamp switch is on the floor, where the clutch pedal would normally be, and there are two horn buttons: one for a cheery toot, the other an angry parp.